Rust-GCC/gccrs/gcc/config/nds32/nds32.md

 ;; We are receiving operands from casesi pattern:
 ;;
-;; operands[0]: The index that have been substracted with lower bound.
+;; operands[0]: The index that have been subtracted with lower bound.
 ;; operands[1]: A label that precedes the table itself.
 ;; operands[2]: A temporary register to retrieve value in table.
 ;;